Expanding Work-Based Learning Experiences In The Region

 To address its charge, the workgroup established the following four goals:

-- Assess work-based learning opportunities and 21st century employability skills currently used in San Diego and Imperial Counties community colleges.
+- Assess work-based learning opportunities currently offered in San Diego and Imperial Counties community colleges.

 - Build an infrastructure to support expanded work-based learning opportunities across the region.